mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/open-simple-query-file-exception.md

 ---
 title: OpenSimpleQueryFileException class
-description: An invalid QryKeyFlds string format has been entered.
+description: "An invalid QryKeyFlds string format has been entered. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 An invalid QryKeyFlds string format has been entered.